FRCTavares/University/1 - Data Analitics for Smart Grids/Lab 2/Explanations/Extra_Challenge_1.md

+''' Important Note '''
+Yes, this is valid if your assumptions about low voltage networks are correct (that voltage drops follow this simple linear relationship with power injections).
+However, it's important to recognize that:

+The excellent performance comes from the perfect alignment between model design and loss calculation method In real networks with more complex behaviors, the error would likely be higher The model isn't learning a generalized pattern - it's essentially learning the physics equation directly This demonstrates that when you have perfect knowledge of the system behavior, a well-designed model can achieve exceptional accuracy.

+Why the Error is So Small
+The key insight is that your LV model has a "perfect" mathematical relationship between inputs and outputs:

+Identical Calculations: Both the loss computation (compute_losses_LV) and feature creation (build_X_prime) use exactly the same formula to estimate voltage magnitudes:

+Direct Proportionality: For each line between buses i and j:

+In loss calculation: loss_ij = G_ij * (V_i - V_j)²
+In feature matrix: X_prime[m,l] = (V_i - V_j)²
+Perfect Learning: The regression coefficients (beta) directly learn the conductance values (G_ij) of each line with almost perfect precision.

+it's a demonstration of how a well-designed model with perfect knowledge of the underlying physics can achieve exceptional accuracy!

 # Desafio: Modelo de Perdas para Redes de Baixa Tensão

 Neste desafio, é necessário repensar a equação (16), que originalmente tem a forma: